The Importance of Music for People with Alzheimer’s

-Music can alter people’s moods in ways that can help to reduce feelings of stress and anxiety while increasing joy and jubilation.
-Hearing a song that has an upbeat tempo or one that is associated with a positive memory can bring happiness into a senior’s day, while calming songs can have an equally powerful soothing effect.
+Music can alter people’s moods in ways that may reduce feelings of stress and anxiety while increasing joy and jubilation.
+Hearing a song that has an upbeat tempo or one that is associated with a positive memory can bring happiness into a senior’s day while calming songs can have an equally powerful soothing effect.

 Evoking Emotion and Memory

 Music can bring about emotions that come with deeply powerful memories.
 Integrating music into activities throughout the duration of the day can help facilitate the creation of new memories and associations.
-While new songs can help forge new connections and memories, the old classics can provide seniors the opportunity to reminisce.
-In this way music can help both to call forth pleasant memories from the past, and improve cognitive ability and daily rhythm over time.
+While new songs can help forge new connections and memories, the old classics can provide seniors with the opportunity to reminisce.
+In this way, music can help both to call forth pleasant memories from the past and improve cognitive ability and daily rhythm over time.

 Music has the ability to stimulate multiple areas of the brain in ways that are important to helping seniors with Alzheimer’s engage with the people and places that surround them.
 Singing along to songs activates the left side of the brain, while listening engages the right side, creating circumstances in which numerous aspects of the mind become engaged and utilized at once.

-Notions of connectivity can be more difficult to achieve when Alzheimer’s is involved, but when seniors still have some degree of mobility, music can lead to dancing or other forms of creative movement that can help seniors to physically connect with those around them through the sensation of touch.
+Notions of connectivity can be more difficult to achieve when Alzheimer’s is involved.
+However, when seniors still have some degree of mobility, music can lead to dancing or other forms of creative movement that can help seniors physically connect with those around them through the sensation of touch.

 Music can be implemented in a variety of ways to increase cognition and deliver pleasure.
 Some practical daily applications for music might be:

-Music can behave as a truly meaningful resource for retaining and recalling older memories, creating new connections, and improving mood for seniors dealing with the various difficulties that come along with Alzheimer’s.
-Incorporating music in seniors’ daily lives in the context of their home environments, or at other activities in Kitchener-Waterloo-Cambridge, can be an accessible and effective way to add some vibrancy and interest into even the most mundane aspects of life.
+Music can behave as a truly meaningful resource for retaining and recalling older memories, creating new connections, and improving the mood of seniors dealing with the various difficulties that come along with Alzheimer’s.
+Incorporating music in seniors’ daily lives in the context of their home environments or at other activities in Kitchener-Waterloo-Cambridge can be an accessible and effective way to add some vibrancy and interest into even the most mundane aspects of life.